 Kukur Tihar being observed today

-Kathmandu: Hindus across the country are observing Kukur Tihar on the second day of their second largest festival that began from Monday with Kaag Tihar.
+Kathmandu: Nepali Hindus across the country are observing Kukur Tihar on the second day of the second largest festival that began Tuesday with Kaag Tihar by feeding crows.

-Today, dogs are worshipped and offered food.
-A dog is the most loyal friend to human beings and it is also regarded as the symbol of Yama, the deity of death.
+On this day, dogs are worshipped and offered foods.
+Dog is the most loyal friend to human being, on the other hand it is regarded as the symbol of Yama, the deity of death.